A Bill to create a right to die at home

 12 September 2019

-The Right to Die at Home Bill would create a legal right for people to die in their own home.
-It links housing policy with end-of-life care to support home deaths where possible.
-The bill is at the second reading in the Lords, meaning it is early in the legislative process.
+The Right to Die at Home Bill would establish a legal right for individuals to die in their own home.
+It is framed within housing policy and is currently being debated in the House of Lords at the second reading stage, after its first reading in 2017.

 Generated 21 February 2026